 As technology rapidly features more in our daily lives, a natural response would be to fit jobs into the gaps that technology can’t handle very well.
 However, evolving technology means those gaps will become smaller and people will be squeezed out.
 At the same time, our planet is raising vital issues that we all must deal with, like the coronavirus pandemic and climate change.
-Virtual and augmented reality etc, will have a huge impact on careers, along with other tech innovations like facial recognition, language translation, voice-operated devices, chatbots, and intelligent personal assistants like Alexa, Siri and Cortana.
-Your best solution is to strategically gain more soft skills – or your career may stall.
+Virtual and augmented reality will significantly impact careers, along with other tech innovations like facial recognition, language translation, voice-operated devices, chatbots, and intelligent personal assistants like Alexa, Siri and Cortana.
+Your best solution is strategically gaining more soft skills – or your career may stall.

 We need to strengthen our soft skills

 Soft skills are basically non-technical skills that enable a person to interact effectively and form positive relationships in the workplace, and with external stakeholders, according to McKinsey consultants in 2019.
 These skills are vital to organizational performance and can impact culture, mindsets, leadership, attitudes and behaviors.
 You can also read about this important topic in the article, “Don’t just focus on your technical skills.
 Focus on your people skills,” in the Harvard Business Review in December 2022.
 Soft skills generally fall into these categories:

 - Interpersonal skills and empathy